 The reference fuel listed in Table A2/1 is designed to be used as the reference fuel for mutual recognition under the rules of the 1998 Agreement.

 3. Specification of reference fuel for regional testing

-The reference fuel listed in Annex 3 to gtr No. 15. may be used for this purpose.
+The reference fuel listed in annex 3 to UN GTR No. 15. may be used for this purpose.

 Table A2/1